ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/jetson_object_detection/4object.md

 The first time you run a new model it will take some time to start up.
 Subsequent launches will be faster.
 {{% /notice %}}

-Change directory to the prepare for image detection:
+Change directory to prepare for image detection:

 ```console
 cd build/aarch64/bin